RadMousa/RadwaMo-Data-Analysis-Portfolio/excel.md

   <img src="Revenue-comparision-by-age.png" width="700">
 </p>

-The chart shows that Adults (35-64) make up the largest customer segment and they are responsible for half of the overall revenue.
-The senior age group make up less than 1% of total revenue.
+- The chart shows that Adults (35-64) make up the largest customer segment and they are responsible for half of the overall revenue.
+- The senior age group make up less than 1% of the total revenue.

 ---